 Ahrefs Estimation of Keyword Search Volume

-Despite the fact that the primary source for Keyword Search Volume data in Ahrefs is Google Keyword Planner, its Search Volume estimates will rarely match those in Google Keyword Planner.
-Acoording to an Ahrefs study, the search volume data in GKP is not completely accurate because it groups together semantically related keywords to round up search volume into buckets.
-Ahrefs, thus ungroups similar keyword clusters which refines search volumes from Google Keyword Planner.
+Despite the fact that the primary source for Keyword Search Volume data in Ahrefs is Google Keyword Planner, its Search Volume estimates will rarely match those of Google Keyword Planner.
+According to an Ahrefs study, the search volume data in Google Keyword Planner is not completely accurate because it groups together semantically related keywords to round up search volume into buckets.

-The result is relatively accurate Keyword Search Volumes compared to “Impressions” in Google Search Console.
+Ahrefs ungroups these keyword to refine the search volumes from Google Keyword Planner.
+The result is more accurate Keyword Search Volumes compared to “Impressions” in Google Search Console.

 If you adopt a keyword research perspective, Search Volume for a given keyword does not equate to the Potential Traffic you can expect, because of several key reasons: